ghc/ghc/docs/users_guide/glasgow_exts.rst

 Strict-by-default pattern bindings
 ----------------------------------

+.. ghc-flag:: -XStrict

+    Make bindings in the current module strict by default.

 Informally the ``Strict`` language extension switches functions, data types, and bindings to be strict by default, allowing optional laziness